 Page Page

 ABOUT THIS PROSPECTUS USE OF PROCEEDS; DESCRIPTION OF THE PASS

 WHERE YOU CAN FIND MORE INFORMATION; THROUGH CERTIFICATES 4

 INCORPORATION BY REFERENCE 1 CREDIT ENHANCEMENTS 5

 THE COMPANY 3 PLAN OF DISTRIBUTION 6

 RISK FACTORS 3 LEGAL MATTERS 7

-Experts 7
+EXPERTS 7

 We have not, and Morgan Stanley & Co.
 LLC, Citigroup Global Markets Inc., Credit Suisse Securities (USA) LLC, Deutsche Bank Securities Inc., Goldman, Sachs & Co., Barclays Capital Inc., Merrill Lynch, Pierce, Fenner & Smith Incorporated, BNP Paribas Securities Corp., Credit Agricole Securities (USA) Inc. and J.P.
 Morgan Securities LLC (the "Underwriters") have not, authorized anyone to provide you with information other than the information contained in this prospectus supplement, the accompanying prospectus, any related free writing prospectus issued by us (which we refer to as a "company free writing prospectus") and the documents incorporated by reference in this prospectus supplement and the accompanying prospectus or to which we have referred you.
 This prospectus supplement, the accompanying prospectus and any related company free writing prospectus in any jurisdiction to or from any person to whom or from whom it is unlawful to make such offer or solicitation of an offer in such jurisdiction.
 You should not assume that the information contained in this prospectus supplement, the accompanying prospectus and any related company free writing prospectus or any document incorporated by reference is accurate as of any date other than the date on the front cover of the applicable document.
-Neither the delivery of this prospectus supplement, the accompanying prospectus and any related company free writing prospectus or any document incorporated by reference is accurate as of any date other than the date on the front cover of the applicable document.
-Neither the delivery of this prospectus supplement, the accompanying prospectus shall, under any circumstances, create any implication that there has been no change in our business, financial condition, results of operations or prospects, or in the affairs of the Trusts or the Liquidity Providers, since the date of this prospectus supplement.
+Neither the delivery of this prospectus supplement, the accompanying prospectus and any related company free writing prospectus nor any distribution of securities pursuant to this prospectus supplement and the accompanying prospectus shall, under any circumstances, create any implication that there has been no change in our business, financial condition, results of operations or prospects, or in the affairs of the Trusts or the Liquidity Providers, since the date of this prospectus supplement.